camptocamp/oerpscenario/Readme.rst

 If you want to use **pdb** you have to set --no-capture option when launching behave.
 You also need to set the BEHAVE_DEBUG_ON_ERROR environment variable to "yes" to drop to the debugger on error.
-This is not always what you want: for eexample in Continuous Integration systems you might want to fail early.
+This is not always what you want: for example in Continuous Integration systems you might want to fail early.

 Anatomy of a custom scenario folder
 ###################################